May be an excellent solution for seniors 60+ who don't want a house payment, need more monthly income or, want a non-cancellable line of credit.

 - Payoff your existing home loan with a reverse mortgage.

-- With a reverse mortgage, you can MAKE your normal monthly payment (which will never increase the balance) or DEFER some or all of your payment, you choose.>'
+- With a reverse mortgage, you can always MAKE your regular monthly payment (which will never increase the balance) or DEFER some or all of your payment, you choose.>'

 - Even when you own your home “free and clear”, consider a reverse “non-cancelable line of credit.” option for access to cash.

-- You continue to live in your home.
-YOU RETAIN TITLE AND OWNERSHIP not the lender.
+- YOU RETAIN TITLE AND OWNERSHIP, not the lender.

 - Loan proceeds are generally not considered taxable income.
 (Not tax advice; consult a tax professional).